[ . BACK to DARUMA MUSEUM TOP . ]

 and more than 300 monks live in its precinct.

 The temple was not only a place of prayer, but also a school for many young monks and a cultural center of the area.
-In Kamakura period (1192-1333), between the years of 1211 and 1213,

 the temple was set on fire by a group of thieves that burst into it.